sergiovalerDEV/coffee-shop-ecommerce-platform/README.md

 This project represents a significant milestone as my first full-stack application.
 Developed over the course of two months, Puig Coffee demonstrates my commitment to learning and applying a wide range of web development technologies.
 It showcases my ability to create a comprehensive, user-focused application that integrates both front-end and back-end technologies seamlessly.

 Key achievements during this two-month development period include:
-- 📚 Mastering full-stack JavaScript development
+- 📚 Mastering full-stack JavaScript development with Node.js and Express.js
 - 🎨 Implementing responsive design principles with Tailwind CSS
 - 🔒 Developing a secure role-based access control system
 - ☁️ Creating a cloud-ready architecture for scalability
+- 🌐 Designing and implementing a RESTful API using Express.js

 This project not only serves as a testament to my technical skills but also to my dedication to creating high-quality, user-centric web applications.